SublimeText/LaTeXTools/README.markdown

 Finally, edit the file `LaTeX.sublime-settings` in the `User` directory to make sure that the configuration reflects your preferred TeX distribution.
 Open the file and scroll down to the  section titled "Platform settings."
 Look at the block for your OS, namely `windows`.
 Within that block, verify that the `texpath` setting is correct; for MiKTeX, you can leave this empty, i.e., `""`.
 If you do specify a path, note that it **must** include the system path variable, i.e., `$PATH` (this syntax seems to be OK).
 Also verify that the `distro` setting is correct: the possible values are `"miktex"` and `"texlive"`.

 TeXlive has one main advantage over MikTeX: it supports file names and paths with spaces.
-Furthermore, it is easier to change the compilation engine from the default, `pdflatex`, to e.g. `xelatex`: see below for details.
-(Actually, this is no longer true: a fix for MiKTeX is forthcoming.)

 <br>